 The Speaker is the chief of IUSG's legislative branch.
 Wielding the gavel, the Speaker presides over meetings of Congress and is responsible for ensuring that meetings are conducted fairly, respectfully, and in accordance with Congress's internal rules.
 The Speaker serves as chairperson of the Steering Committee, which sets Congressional meeting agendas and handles membership-related matters.

-Meet the current Speaker below!
+Meet the 2025 Speaker below!

 Officers